 You can learn more about effect properties by double-clicking on an animation in the Animation Pane window.

-2 Slides have been used to create this entire around 10 seconds long animation.
+2 Slides have been used to create this entire 10-second-long animation.
 You can download the presentation in the PPTX format from the link below.
 After downloading the presentation, make sure to open both the Selection and Animation Panes, so you may see all the Shape Layers and Effects.

 - Wave Animation